bitrise-io/devcenter/_articles/en/steps-and-workflows/getting-started-steps.md

 description: 'Steps are the heart of Bitrise.
 A Step is a build task: for example, the Git Clone Step clones your git repository at the start of a build while the Google Play Deploy Step can deploy your finished app to the Play Store.'
+new_article: false
+summary: ''
 menu:
   steps-workflows-main:
     weight: 1

 ---
 Steps are the heart of Bitrise.
-A Step is a build task: for example, the `Git Clone` Step clones your Git repository at the start of a build while the `Google Play Deploy` Step can deploy your finished app to the Play Store.
+A Step is a build task: for example, the Git Clone Step clones your Git repository at the start of a build while the Google Play Deploy Step can deploy your finished app to the Play Store.

 A Step contains the code that performs the build task.
 You can configure the inputs and parameters that define the task, and view and reuse the outputs a Step generates.
 Reusing the output means that another Step can use it as the value of one of its inputs.